LVSR21/in-store-app/README.md

 # in-store-app

-This is a test for the live deployment.
+This a test for deployment.